 As a longtime volunteer at the local shelter, she became a Reiki Master and learned T-Touch™ so that she could provide these additional services to shelter animals.
-She also serves as the Adoption Coordinator, teaches classes and does behavior consults on behalf of KARE.
+She also serves as the Adoption Coordinator, teaches classes and does behavior assessments on behalf of KARE.

 She is a Certified Training Partner of Karen Pryor Academy and a graduate of the Canine Behavior Internship Program offered by KARE.
 Cathy has always loved and wanted to work with pets, so being a volunteer for KARE is wonderful and rewarding.

-When Vickie is not doing “dog stuff” she enjoys spending time with her kids and grandkids, traveling and volunteering with the local charity haunted house as the volunteer coordinator.
+When Vickie is not doing “dog stuff” she enjoys spending time with her kids and grandkids, traveling, and volunteering with the local charity haunted house as the volunteer coordinator.

-Ethics and Finance Officer
+Former Ethics and Finance Officer